Package MKpower

 Power and Type-I-Error Simulations

-We provide functions to simulate power and type-I-error of classical (Gosset 1908), Welch (Welch 1947) and Hsu (Hsu 1938) t-tests as well as of Wilcoxon-Mann-Whitney tests (Wilcoxon 1945; Mann and Whitney 1947).
+We provide functions to simulate power and type-I-error of classical (Gosset 1908), Welch (Welch 1947), Hsu (Hsu 1938) and Xiao (Xiao 2018) t-tests as well as of conditional tests (conditional to pre-tests for normality and equal variance) and Wilcoxon-Mann-Whitney tests (Wilcoxon 1945; Mann and Whitney 1947).

 ## functions to simulate the data